cozis/xHTTP/README.md

 You can find a slightly more complete example in `example.c`.

 ## Contributing
-Feel free to propose any changes!
-Though I'd advise to open an issue before sending any non-trivial changes.
+Feel free to propose any changes or send in patches!
+Though I'd advise to open an issue before sending any non-trivial changes, just to make sure we're on the same page first!